iocaswolfteam/LangYa_v1_0/README.md

 ## Updates
-- [2024/12/28] The launch event of LangYa v1.0 was successfully held at the Guzhenkou Campus of the Institute of Oceanology, Chinese Academy of Sciences, in Qingdao, China. ([Media News](XXXXX))
+- [2024/12/28] The launch event of LangYa v1.0 was successfully held at the Guzhenkou Campus of the Institute of Oceanology, Chinese Academy of Sciences (IOCAS), in Qingdao, China. ([Media News](XXXXX))

 ## References